craigthings/atomx/packages/atomx-state-react/README.md

 ```javascript
 collection.reset();
 ```
-Resets the collection to it's inital state, even if that's empty.
+Resets the collection to its initial state, even if that's empty.

 ### `Collection.on(eventName: string, payload: any)`